below/HelloSilicon/README.md

 Commands like `run` or `list` work just the same, and there is a nice [GDB to LLDB command map](https://lldb.llvm.org/use/map.html).

-To disassemble our program, we a slightly different syntax is used for lldb:
+To disassemble our program, a slightly different syntax is used for lldb:

 ```
 disassemble --name start
 ```

-Note that because we are linking a dynamic executable, the listing will be long and include a other `start` functions.
-Our code will be listed under the line ``movexamps`start:``
+Note that because we are linking a dynamic executable, the listing will be long and include other `start` functions.
+Our code will be listed under the line ``movexamps`start``.

 Likewise, lldb wants the breakpoint name without the underscore: `b start`

 To get the registers on llbd, we use **register read** (or **re r**).
+Without arguments, this command will print all registers, or you can specify just the registers you would like to see, like `re r SP X0 X1`.

 We can see all the breakpoints with **breakpoint list** (or **br l**).
 We can delete a breakpoint with **breakpoint delete** (or **br de**) specifying the breakpoint number to delete.

 **lldb** has even more powerful mechanisms to display memory.
 The main command is **memory read** (or **m read**).
 For starters, we will present the parameters used by the book:

 ```
 memory read -fx -c4 -s4
 ```

 where
 * **-f** is the display format
 * **-s** size of the data